JaviAZ/DQS/Readme.txt

 	potentially can try and view tutor groups as before they've been generated, makes it crash view students displays first name twice
-	when showing tutor list print their ID
+	when showing tutor list print their ID when adding student you can put any number into tutor number when editing student you can put any number into tutor number